 The Mee M9B are super portable headphones.
 Their earbuds are smaller than typical in-ears but the in-line remote is a lot larger than most even for a wireless design.
 On the upside, they're still easy to carry on you at all times since they will easily fit into most pockets and bags.

 The Mee Audio M9B are decently built but feel a bit cheap.
 The earbuds are lightweight and made of a tough plastic that won't easily break even after multiple drops.
 Unfortunately, the in-line remote feels a bit plasticky and the audio cables are thin and not as rubberized as more premium in-ears.
 The audio cable is also not removable so while they're decently durable they won't last as long as some of the more high-end in-ears we've reviewed so far.

-Good bass range performance.
+Good bass range performance for the MEE audio M9B.
 Low-frequency extension is at 10Hz, which is excellent.
 However, low-bass and mid-bass are over our target by 7dB and 2dB respectively.
 This results in excess thump and rumble in bass, which some my like.

-Mediocre mid-range performance.
+Mediocre mid-range performance for the MEE M9B.
 The response is relatively flat, but consistently under our target by about 5dB.
-This pushes vocals/leads to the back of the mix, and gives more emphasis to bass and treble frequencies.
+This pushes vocals/leads to the back of the mix and gives more emphasis to bass and treble frequencies.

-Average treble range performance.
-The dip in low-treble is continuation of the recessed mid-range of the M9B.
+Average treble range performance for the MEE audio M9B.
+The dip in low-treble is in continuation of the recessed mid-range of the M9B.
 The narrow but large peaks at 6KHz and 10KHz make the sound of these headphones noticeably sibilant and piercing.